Ender-ing/.github/profile/README.md

 Here is a list of currently existing private repositories:

-- [/web-host-root](https://github.com/Ender-ing/web-host-root): used to host a copy of all static files hosted on the `ender.ing` domain
+- [/host](https://github.com/Ender-ing/host): used to host a copy of all static files hosted on the `ender.ing` domain
+- [/web-host-root](https://github.com/Ender-ing/web-host-root): used to host a copy of all untracked generative files used for the `ender.ing` domain

 ### .GitHub Repository